If you make physical contact with a police officer during the course of an arrest, the officer may charge you with resisting arrest.

-In regards to the final point, the Code specifically notes that:
+In regards to the final point, the Virginia Code notes that:

 “For the purposes of this subsection, intentionally preventing or attempting to prevent a lawful arrest means fleeing from a law-enforcement officer when (i) the officer applies physical force to the person, or (ii) the officer communicates to the person that he is under arrest and (a) the officer has the legal authority and the immediate physical ability to place the person under arrest, and (b) a reasonable person who receives such communication knows or should know that he is not free to leave.”Virginia Code § 18.2-460(E)

-Essentially, this code section criminalizes any action which would impede a police officer from performing their lawful duties.
+Essentially, this law criminalizes any action that would impede a police officer from performing their lawful duties.

 Is resisting arrest a misdemeanor or a felony?